jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 ```

 ## Independent Practice: Write a few functions (15 min)

-Please create a new Java project in IntelliJ and work through as many as these exercises as you can within the next 15 mins.
+Please create a new IntelliJ project and work through as many as these exercises as you can within the next 15 mins.
 Use the official [Oracle Java Docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) to help you through these exercises and look up the different class methods you can use.

 1. Write a method called `divide152By`.
 This method should accept one argument, a number, and should divide 152 by the given number.
 For example, the divide152By result of 1 is `152/1` is 152.
 Your function should return the result.